Federated Matrix Factorization: Algorithm Design and Application to Data Clustering: Introduction

+To examine the performance of the proposed FedMF algorithms, we apply them to the \emph{federated data clustering} task and test them on both synthetic dataset and real datasets including the TDT2 document data \cite{LCCF_2011}, the TCGA cancer gene data \cite{TCGA_CGCD}, and the MNIST hand-writing digits data \cite{website_MNIST}.
+Extensive experiment results are presented, which not only provide useful insights on how various algorithm parameters and data distribution affect the algorithm performance, but also show the superiority of the proposed algorithms over the existing distributed clustering methods.

-{\bf Synopsis:} Section \ref{sec: problem formulation} reviews the MF model for clustering and introduces the FedC problem.
-Section \ref{sec: FedCAvg} presents the proposed MA based \texttt{FedCAvg} algorithm and its theoretical convergence properties, and Section \ref{sec: FedCGds} presents the GS based \texttt{FedCGds} algorithm and its convergence analysis.
-Extensive experimental results are presented in Section \ref{sec: simulation}.
-Finally, concluding remarks and future directions are discussed in Section \ref{sec: conclusions}.
+{\bf Synopsis:} Section \ref{sec: problem formulation} presents the FedMF problem model and its application to data clustering.
+Section \ref{sec: fedam} and Section \ref{sec: FedMGS} respectively present the proposed FedMAvg and FedMGS algorithms and their convergence analyses.
+Experiment results are presented in Section \ref{sec: simulation}, and lastly the conclusion is drawn in Section \ref{sec: conclusion}.